Parliamentary.ai

 Overview

 This bill aims to make it illegal to advertise prostitution in England and Wales.
-It defines advertising broadly and sets penalties for those found guilty, while including a defense for publishers who unknowingly publish such advertisements.
+It defines advertising broadly and sets out penalties for those who violate the law, while including a defense for publishers who unknowingly distribute such advertisements.

 Description

-The Advertising of Prostitution (Prohibition) Bill criminalizes the publishing or distributing of advertisements for brothels or the services of prostitutes.
-This includes any advertisement reasonably interpreted as promoting prostitution, regardless of the medium used (print, online, broadcast, etc.).
+The Advertising of Prostitution (Prohibition) Bill criminalizes the publication or distribution of advertisements for brothels or prostitution services.
+This includes any form of advertising, from print media to online platforms.

 Key Aspects:

-• Penalties: Offenders face fines, with the exact amount to be determined by the Secretary of State.
+• Penalties: Violators face fines, the amount of which will be determined by the Secretary of State.

 Government Spending